purvitrivedi/sei-group-project-3/README.md

 <img src="frontend/src/styles/assets/README/login.png" alt="login-page" />

 To do this I ensured that the register and login controllers, both returned a token on the backend.
-On the frontend, once a user registered - I looged them and sent them to the Hikes page:
+On the frontend, once a user registered - I logged them in and sent them to the Hikes page:

     handleSubmit = async (event, path) => {
       event.preventDefault()